 All observations made in the following counties and uploaded to iNaturalist during the challenge will automatically be counted towards Baltimore's City Nature Challenge totals: Baltimore City, Anne Arundel, Baltimore, Carroll, Harford, Howard and Queen Anne's Counties.

 Not sure where to start?
 Check out this backyard scavenger hunt and start exploring the nature that surrounds you!

 New to iNaturalist?
 Check out this video for instructions on making your first observation upload, or follow the steps below.

 Step 2: Find wildlife and photograph what you find.

 Step 3: Upload your observations by May 9, 2021.

 Check out the wildlife people are seeing in and around Baltimore today!

 Thank You, Community Scientists!

 Thanks to nature lovers like you, the Baltimore region had a tremendous showing in the 2020 City Nature Challenge!
-Collectively, 663 of you made 10,961 observations, and 515 participants identified 1,501 species in and around Baltimore—23 of which are protected, rare, threatened or endangered.
+Collectively, as of December 2020, 705 of you made 11,087 observations, and identified 1,465 species in and around Baltimore—23 of which are protected, rare, threatened or endangered.
 This is the highest number of observations and species identified in Baltimore since we began participating in the challenge in 2018!
 Once again, the most commonly reported plant species in the area was garlic mustard, and the most commonly reported animal species was the northern cardinal.